 HHS Office of Minority Health merged several existing definitions to conclude the following:

 “Cultural and linguistic competence is a set of congruent behaviors, attitudes, and policies that come together in a system, agency, or among professionals that enables effective work in cross-cultural situations.
 “Culture” refers to integrated patterns of human behavior that include the language, thoughts, communications, actions, customs, beliefs, values, and institutions of racial, ethnic, religious, or social groups.
 “Competence” implies having the capacity to function effectively as an individual and an organization within the context of cultural beliefs, behaviors, and needs presented by consumers and their communities."
 (SAMHSA, 2014).

-Culturally competence counselors are self-aware.
+Culturally competent counselors are self-aware.
 They are aware of their own values, biases, stereotypes, assumptions and beliefs about their own and other cultural groups.
 While it does involve knowledge and skill, it also involves ongoing self-evaluation.
 Below are some questions to consider in self-evaluation: